-You’ve almost certainly seen these.
-Perhaps you’re guilty of publishing one (or many).
-That would be a job posting that includes an in-depth description of a role, desired qualifications and the company that’s hiring…but does not include any salary details.
+You’ve almost certainly seen these (or, maybe you’re guilty of publishing some): a job posting that includes an in-depth description of a role, desired qualifications and the company that’s hiring…but does not include any salary details.

-It might include something along the lines of “we offer a competitive compensation package.”
+It might include something like “we offer a competitive compensation package.”
 Unfortunately, that doesn’t provide anything for potential applicants to work with.
 Imagine if you got a quote from a company that you were hoping to procure a service from and all it said was “we offer competitive pricing.”

-Expectations have shifted amongst job seekers.
-No longer will vague terms such as “we pay a competitive salary” attract quality applicants.
-In this video, Tom Nickalls – Founder and CEO of Castle HR, will walk you through 6 reasons why you absolutely should be including salary and compensation details in your job postings.
+Expectations have shifted among job seekers.
+Vague terms such as “we pay a competitive salary” will no longer attract quality applicants.
+In this video, Tom Nickalls – Founder and CEO of Castle HR- will walk you through 6 reasons you should include salary and compensation details in your job postings.

 We firmly believe all modern business owners should include salary information – or at least a range – in their job description.
 Here are 6 reasons why: